sushanthdn/dna-apps/spark_standalone/Readme.md

    * Executor memory
    * Executor cores
    * No of workers
+   * Set of input files which will be copied to /home/dnanexus/in/in_files/<index>/<filename> in lxc
+   * If you want to copy the output files to your project, then you need to make sure the files are present in /home/dnanexus/out/out_files folder lxc

 ## Example Usage :
 1. Running SparkPi example spark application